Share your thoughts, 1 month free Claude Pro on usSee more

 About

 Large Reasoning Models (LRMs) improve task performance through extended inference-time reasoning.
-While prior work suggests this should strengthen safety, we find evidence to the contrary.
-Long reasoning sequences can be exploited to systematically weaken them.
-We introduce Chain-of-Thought Hijacking, a jailbreak attack that prepends harmful instructions with extended sequences of benign puzzle reasoning.
-Across HarmBench, CoT Hijacking achieves attack success rates of 99\%, 94\%, 100\%, and 94\% on Gemini 2.5 Pro, ChatGPT o4 Mini, Grok 3 Mini, and Claude 4 Sonnet.
-To understand this mechanism, we apply activation probing, attention analysis, and causal interventions.
-We find that refusal depends on a low-dimensional safety signal that becomes diluted as reasoning grows: mid-layers encode the strength of safety checking, while late layers encode the refusal outcome.
-These findings demonstrate that explicit chain-of-thought reasoning introduces a systematic vulnerability when combined with answer-prompting cues.
-We release all evaluation materials to facilitate replication.
+Although previous studies suggest that longer reasoning should lead to more robust safety behavior, we find evidence to the contrary: over-extended reasoning can instead be exploited to systematically weaken refusal behavior.
+We propose Chain-of-Thought Hijacking, a simple yet effective black-box jailbreak attack that induces LRMs to engage in prolonged benign puzzle-solving reasoning, often lasting more than five minutes, before eliciting harmful compliance.
+Across HarmBench, CoT Hijacking achieves attack success rates of 99%, 94%, 100%, and 94% on Gemini 2.5 Pro, ChatGPT o4 Mini, Grok 3 Mini, and Claude 4 Sonnet, respectively.
+To understand why this attack succeeds, we conduct activation probing, attention-pattern analysis, and causal interventions on open-source reasoning models.
+Our results indicate that refusal behavior depends on a low-dimensional safety signal whose expression weakens as reasoning traces grow longer.
+In particular, extended benign reasoning shifts attention away from harmful intentions and attenuates refusal-related activations, producing what we call refusal dilution.
+These findings demonstrate that excessively prolonged reasoning can introduce a systematic jailbreak attack surface.
+We release our evaluation materials to support reproducibility and further research.

 Jianli Zhao, Tingchen Fu, Rylan Schaeffer, Mrinank Sharma, Fazl Barez• 2025